adrian-leonard-mociulschi/adrian-leonard-mociulschi.github.io/rss/feed.md

 <section markdown="1" class="rss-landing" style="max-width: 720px; margin: 0; text-align:left;">
 ## Become a subscriber to receive news via RSS.

 RSS is a standardized format that news aggregators (like Feedly, Inoreader, and Outlook) use to distribute new articles.
-Please choose your preferred option from the list below.

 {% assign feed_url = '/feed.xml' | absolute_url %}